WISE-TV: WISE-DT1

 On January 24, 2006, The WB and UPN announced that they would end broadcasting and merge.
 The new combined network would be called The CW.
 The letters would represent the first initial of its corporate parents, CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 On February 22, News Corporation announced that they would start up another new network called MyNetworkTV.
-This new service, which would be a sister network to Fox, would be operated by Fox Television Stations and its syndication division, Twentieth Television.
+This new service, which would be a sister network to Fox, would be operated by Fox Television Stations and its syndication division, 20th Television.
 MyNetworkTV was created in order to give UPN and WB stations, not mentioned as becoming CW affiliates, another option besides becoming independent.
 It was also created to compete against The CW.
 CBS affiliate WANE-TV aired UPN on a second digital subchannel.
 The Fort Wayne affiliate of The WB was cable-only "WBFW" which was part of The WB 100+.
 The station was co-owned with WPTA by Malara Broadcasting.
 It was announced in March 2006 that WBFW would affiliate with The CW via The CW Plus (a similar operation to The WB 100+).
 WPTA decided to create a new second digital sub-channel to simulcast WBFW and offer access to CW programming for over-the-air viewers.
 On September 18, The CW debuted on WBFW (which became officially known as having the WPTA-DT2 calls).
 The station became known on-air as "Fort Wayne's CW".

 On September 5, WISE-TV moved NBC Weather Plus from its second digital subchannel in order for it to become the area's affiliate of MyNetworkTV.
 Weather Plus then began airing on WISE-TV's third digital subchannel.

 After emerging from bankruptcy in the summer of 2007, Granite stock was taken over by Silver Point Capital of Greenwich, Connecticut, a privately owned hedge fund.
 Silver Point immediately set about breaking up the company; many of its stations laid off employees or cut salaries up to 20%.